liamhieuvu/blogs-on-hashnode/cl844naf202fpr2nv245b2j9g.md

 # Structs

 In Rust, there are 3 types of struct: named field, tuple-like, unit-like.
 Named field structs are like other languages.
 Tuple structs are useful to specify tuple type and remove too verbose field names.
 And, unit structs are useful to implement traits but not requiring data.
+Not that functions not requiring an object to call are associated functions, and they can be used as constructors.

 ![structs.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663304615662/VXIJ47DFz.png align="left")